Arnold & Bimbo Bread

 How many accounts does the route have and where is the warehouse located?

-Currently there are 11 accounts including grocery stores, markets and schools.
+Currently there are 3 accounts including popular grocery stores.
 Location of accounts and warehouse will be disclosed upon execution of an NDA.

 Do I get paid full commission when something goes on sale?